 By: Maya Ragavan, MD, MPH, MS, FAAP & Kimberly Randell, MD, MSc, FAAP

 We know that stress and conflict happen in relationships.
 This can sometimes include emotional, physical, sexual and financial abuse or controlling behaviors.
-Some parents report more violence in their relationships because of the
+As pediatricians, we are here to support you and your family.

-Here is some information that may be helpful to you, your family, your friends, or others in your community if you or someone you know are experiencing stress and violence at home.
+Here is some information that may be helpful to you, your family, your friends or others in your community who are experiencing stress and violence at home.

 How to support your child

 We want to start with this: being a parent takes a huge amount of love and hard work.
 It is so important to remember that parents who experience violence do a great job caring for their children.
 But children can unfortunately experience stress when relationships are stressed.

 Signs of stress can look different depending on the age of the child.

 Babies may be fussy, have changes to their eating or sleep habits, or trouble learning to walk or speak.